 \subsection{Ablation Studies}

-\Cref{tab:Ablation-Study} shows the ablation experiments of different components in the \HCMC model.
+\paragraph{HCMC Components} Tab.~\ref{tab:Ablation-Study} shows the ablation experiments of different components in the \HCMC model.
 The accuracy of the experiments decreases when any layer shown in the table is removed.
 Among them, removing the textual information in the clip has the most significant impact on the model, followed by the image information.
-It can be seen that the \MoviePuzzle task relies heavily on multimodal information, which is consistent with our intuition.
+It can be seen that the \HCMC relies heavily on multimodal information, which is consistent with our intuition.
 When contrastive learning or the shot layer is removed from the model, the accuracy of the model also decreases.

-\paragraph{Accumulative Error} As mentioned before, our three-tier fine-grained model with both shot and scene clustering modeling obtains poor performance.
+\paragraph{Accumulative Error} Our three-tier fine-grained model with both shot and scene clustering modeling obtains poor performance.
 We believe the accumulative error from the clustering layer and re-order layer causes this.
-Thus we quantitatively analyze the intermedia result of different stages. \Cref{tab:acc_error} shows the inter-media score of the shot clustering and frame ordering among different distance functions.
+Thus we quantitatively analyze the intermedia result of different stages.
+Tab.~\ref{tab:acc_error} shows the inter-media score of the shot clustering and frame ordering among different distance functions.
 We calculate the Intersection-over-Union~(IoU) score of the shot clustering for reference.
 Specifically, we match the cluster centers with the mean of the ground truth cluster through cosine similarity.
 The results demonstrate the shot clustering score is positively correlated with the shot ordering score.
-However, the drop ordering score is more mitigated than the clustering score, \ie, soft\_DTW~\cite{Cuturi2017SoftDTWAD}.
-This is because the soft\_DTW method results in more empty clusters than others.
+However, the drop ordering score is more mitigated than the clustering score.
+This is because the soft\_DTW~\cite{Cuturi2017SoftDTWAD} method results in more empty clusters.